 In most cases, we can hold the truck driver’s employer liable for any negligent behavior.

-Understanding a Trucking Company’s Role in an Accident
+Understanding a Trucking Company’s Role in a Powell, OH, Accident

 A truck driver may cause an accident, but a trucking company can contribute to the crash by: